 - 34.1 The Employer and the Union will comply with all relevant federal and state laws, federal and state regulations, and Employer policy providing reasonable accommodations to qualified individuals with disabilities.
 The Employer will maintain written procedures for reasonable accommodation for qualified individuals with disabilities.
-Upon request, the Human Resources Office will make the reasonable accommodation written procedures available to an employee. - 34.2 An employee who believes that he or she suffers Employees who believe that they suffer a disability and requires require a reasonable accommodation to perform the essential functions of his or her their position may request such an accommodation by submitting a request to the Employer. - 34.3 Employees requesting accommodation must cooperate with the Employer in discussing the need for and possible form of any accommodation.
+Upon request, the Human Resources Office will make the reasonable accommodation written procedures available to an employee. - 34.2 Employees who believe that they suffer a disability and require a reasonable accommodation to perform the essential functions of their position may request such an accommodation by submitting a request to the Employer. - 34.3 Employees requesting accommodation must cooperate with the Employer in discussing the need for and possible form of any accommodation.
 The Employer may require supporting medical documentation and may require the employee to obtain a second medical opinion at Employer expense.
 Medical information disclosed to the Employer will be kept confidential. - 34.4 The Employer will determine whether an employee is eligible for a reasonable accommodation and the accommodation to be provided. - 34.5 An employee with permanent status may be separated from service when the Employer determines that the employee is unable to perform the essential functions of the employee's position due to a mental, sensory, or physical disability, which cannot be reasonably accommodated.
 Determinations of disability, reasonable accommodation, and disability separation may be made by the Employer based on an employee's written request for disability separation or after obtaining a written statement from a licensed physician or licensed mental health professional.
 The Employer can require an employee to obtain an independent medical examination, at Employer expense, from a licensed physician or licensed mental health professional of the Employer's choice.
-Evidence may be requested from the licensed physician or licensed mental health professional or licensed mental health professional of the Employer's choice.
+Evidence may be requested from the licensed physician or licensed mental health professional regarding the employee's limitations. - 34.6 When the Employer has medical documentation of the employee's disability and has determined that the employee cannot be reasonably accommodated in their present

-- 34.6 When the Employer has medical documentation of the employee's disability and has determined that the employee cannot be reasonably accommodated in their present position, or in any vacant funded position for which he or she qualifies they qualify, or the employee requests separation due to disability, the Employer may immediately separate the employee. - 34.7 The Employer will inform the employee in writing of the option to apply to return to employment prior to his or her their separation due to disability.
+- position, or in any vacant funded position for which they qualify, or the employee requests separation due to disability, the Employer may immediately separate the employee. - 34.7 The Employer will inform the employee in writing of the option to apply to return to employment prior to their separation due to disability.
 The Employer will provide assistance to individuals seeking reemployment under this Article for two (2) years.
 If reemployed, upon successful completion of the employee's probationary period, the time between separation and reemployment will be treated as leave without pay and will not be considered a break in service. - 34.8 A disability separation is not a disciplinary action.
 Disability separation at the employee's request is not subject to the grievance procedure in Article 30.